hyphacoop/hypha.coop/_posts/2023-05-02-distributed-press-v1-announcement.md

 ---
 title: 'Distributed Press v1 Announcement'
 author: Mauve
-date: 2023-05-02
+date: 2023-04-25
 acknowledgement: 'Mauve is a tech enthusiast with a passion for decentralization.
 They work on Distributed Press, as well as Agregore, a web browser that combines different peer to peer protocols.'
 excerpt: 'Distributed Press, a tool developed by Hypha, has undergone a major rewrite.
-We're excited to share the latest version.'
+We are excited to share the latest version.'
 ---
+### {{ page.excerpt }}
 Thanks to a grant and support from the [Filecoin Foundation for the Decentralized Web](https://www.ffdweb.org/) and after months of working away on v1 of Distributed.Press, we're happy to announce that it's ready to be tried and tested!

 ## What is it?